neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 ## STDP learns spatial maps

-In week 2’s [network models](#spatial-structure), we saw the example of a spatial map in the barrel cortex of the rat.
-As a reminder, that’s the system that processes inputs from the rat’s whiskers.
+In week 2's [network models](#spatial-structure), we saw the example of a spatial map in the barrel cortex of the rat.
+As a reminder, that's the system that processes inputs from the rat's whiskers.
 What we saw is that these neurons have a preference for motion in a particular direction, and that preference has a spatial structure.

 ```{figure} figures/stdpPicture12.png
 :align: center